 Easiest Degree to Get

 The above majors are our easiest college majors based on several factors.
-While these are considered easy, no college major will be easy.
-Every major will require hard work and dedication.
+While these are considered easy majors, no college major will be easy.
+Every major will require hard work and dedication, even the easiest majors.
 Some of these degrees may be easy for some students and challenging for others.
 If you are passionate about something, odds are it will be easier for you.
 It is important to choose a major that you are passionate about.

 When looking at different college majors, try to imagine yourself doing work in that field after you graduate.
 If you can see yourself doing that job post-graduation, and you would be happy about it, consider majoring in that topic.
 If you choose a major because you believe it will be easy, but you are not interested in it, you will regret this a couple of years down the road.